 The state investigator interviewed the Clinical Nurse Consultant and was asked: "About providing information on the potential risks versus benefits regarding the refusal of the flu vaccine to the resident or the responsible party."
 The Nurse Consultant stated, "We cannot find any risk versus benefits statement on that."

 If you believe that your loved one suffered abuse, mistreatment or neglect while living as a resident at Creekside Health and Rehab, call the law offices of the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Marion County victims of mistreatment living in long-term facilities including nursing homes in Yellville.
+Our network of attorneys fights aggressively on behalf of Marion County victims of mistreatment living in long-term facilities including nursing homes in Yellville.
 Our seasoned attorneys can assist your family in successfully resolving your financial compensation claim against the nursing facility and staff that caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your family's behalf to ensure your rights are protected.

 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement will postpone your need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.
-Our law firm offers every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family's damages.
+Our network of attorneys offers every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family's damages.
 Our team of attorneys can begin working on your behalf today to make sure you are adequately compensated for your losses.
 All information you share with our law offices will remain confidential.